A look at Nigeria’s top 2 presidential contenders | WTOP

-KANO, Nigeria (AP) — Africa’s most populous country goes to the polls on Saturday to decide whether President Muhammadu Buhari deserves a second term.
-While more than 70 people are running to lead Nigeria, the…
+KANO, Nigeria (AP) — Africa’s most populous country awaits the results of Saturday’s election in which President Muhammadu Buhari seeks a second term after his first was hurt by a rare recession.
+The race to…

-KANO, Nigeria (AP) — Africa’s most populous country goes to the polls on Saturday to decide whether President Muhammadu Buhari deserves a second term.
-While more than 70 people are running to lead Nigeria, the close race comes down to Buhari and a billionaire former vice president, Atiku Abubakar.
+KANO, Nigeria (AP) — Africa’s most populous country awaits the results of Saturday’s election in which President Muhammadu Buhari seeks a second term after his first was hurt by a rare recession.
+The race to lead Nigeria has come down to the reserved Buhari and a billionaire former vice president, Atiku Abubakar, who makes sweeping claims to “make Nigeria work again.”

-Here is a look at the top candidates, who both come from the country’s largely Muslim north and have chosen Christian running mates from the other traditional power bases, the southeast and southwest.
+Here is a look at the candidates, both from the country’s largely Muslim north, who chose Christian running mates from other traditional power bases, the southeast and southwest.

 PRESIDENT MUHAMMADU BUHARI